Money is gold, and nothing else.

 What if you want to buy a loaf of bread, worth much less than a single pig?

 You would have to kill a pig and offer parts to him.
-Maybe the pig hasn’t grown up yet—you’ll lose a lot if you kill it too early.
+It’s undesirable if the pig hasn’t grown up yet and you’ll get stuck with leftover parts.

 This is why we as a society prefer to use money.
 Even if the thing we use as money itself is basically worthless—like pieces of paper—the function it serves is very valuable.